 Because bath salts are similar to stimulants, the general withdrawal timeline will be similar to other stimulants.

-Days 2 – 4 – Amphetamines give the brain a good boost of dopamine, so when someone stops taking bath salts, the brain’s lack of dopamine can cause a person to experience what is called a crash.
+Bath salts give the brain a good boost of dopamine, so when someone stops taking them, the brain’s lack of dopamine can cause a person to experience what is called a crash.
 It’s likely that between days two and four, the withdrawal symptoms will peak, which can feel quite uncomfortable.
 Common symptoms reported during this timeframe include insomnia, cramping, paranoia, trouble focusing, agitation, and perhaps some of the more severe symptoms like tremors, hallucinations, and psychosis.

 Regardless of whether you were a mild or heavy user of bath salts, seeking the help of substance abuse professionals to undergo detox is recommended.